-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.

-Yes No Does your institution have an application fee? Х Amount of application fee: Can it be waived for applicants with financial need?
-Yes No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Can on-line application fee be waived for applicants with financial need?

-C14 Application closing date

-Does your institution have an application closing date?

-Date

-Application closing date (fall) 5/1

-Priority Date 1/15

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? х C16 C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning 15-Dec By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): reafter Deadline for housing deposit (MMDD ): Amount of housing deposit: I Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No I Does your institution allow students to postpone enrollment after admission?
-X NO If yes, maximum period of postponement: 1 year C19 Early admission of high school students Vac No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes No X C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 7 cycle) ( C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No : Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? -
+C13 Application Fee If your institution has waived its application fee for the Fall 2022 admis ssion cycle please s select no. Does your institution have an application fee?
+Yes No X ] Amount of application fee: • • Amount of application rec.
+Yes - No Can it be waived for applicants with financial need? res NO ] If you have an application fee and an on-line application option, please e indicate policy for students who ap ply on-line: Same fee Free Reduced Can on-line application fee be waived for applicants with financial need?
+Yes No C14 Application closing date Does your institution have an application closing date?
+Yes X No ] Date 1 Application closing date (fall) 5/1 Priority Date 1/15 } 4 C15 Are first-time, first-year students accepted for terms other than the fall 1?
+Yes No X C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): 12/15 By (date): 12/15 Other: - - C17 Reply policy for admitted applicants (fill in one only) • Must reply by (date): X No set date Must reply by May 1st or within 2 Other: weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: .
+Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after admission 1?
+Yes X No If yes, maximum period of postponement: 1 year - C19 Early admission of high school students V N- Does your institution allow high school students to enroll as full-time, first-ti ime, first-year Yes No X (freshman) students one year or more before high school graduation? ^

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision